MetaMask/metamask-mobile/app/component-library/components/Form/TextField/foundation/Input/README.md

-# TextInput
+# Input

-TextInput is a light-weight borderless input component used inside of TextField
+Input is a light-weight borderless input component used inside of TextField.

 ## Props